platformsh/platformsh-docs/docs/src/guides/typo3/deploy/next-steps.md

 The [Composer documentation](https://getcomposer.org/doc/) has more information on options to update individual modules or perform other tasks.

-Note that updating modules or core through the TYPO3 backend is not possible, as the file system is read-only.
+Note that updating modules or core through the TYPO3 backend isn't possible, as the file system is read-only.
 All updates should be done through composer to update the lock file, and then pushed to Git.

 ## Why are there warnings in the install tool?

-The TYPO3 install tool doesn't yet fully understand when you are working on a cloud environment and may warn you that some folders are not writable.
+The TYPO3 install tool doesn't yet fully understand when you are working on a cloud environment and may warn you that some folders aren't writable.

 Don't worry, your TYPO3 installation will be fully functional.